-ChaosSearch is a fully managed, secure service on AWS backed by S3 as a data store.
+ChaosSearch is a fully managed, secure service on AWS/GCP backed by Cloud object storage as a data store.
 With a few clicks, customers can be up and running in minutes, all at a fraction of the cost of running your own Elasticsearch cluster or ELK Stack.

-Learn how ChaosSearch unlocks your Amazon S3 storage and turns it into a secure, durable, and cost-effective search platform with both Amazon S3 and Elasticsearch APIs.
+Learn how ChaosSearch unlocks your Cloud object storage and turns it into a secure, durable, and cost-effective search platform with both Cloud object storage and Elasticsearch APIs.

 Before you dive into the platform, we want you to understand the core concepts of the platform.
 This will help you understand all the other extra features and capabilities to best achieve your use cases, and save you time during initial configurations.

-The settings section is the best starting point, here you will start the process of finalizing the IAM role provisioning and begin inviting members of your team.
+The settings section is the best starting point, here you will start the process of finalizing the service access to your Cloud object storage and begin inviting members of your team.
 Other sections in the Settings part of the platform will help you as you continue to build out your logging strategy.

-At ChaosSearch, we give you the ability to make more of your S3 infrastructure by turning into an elastic cluster.
-The first step in doing so is following the recommended set-up to start the creation of your IAM Role and Policy which will allow us to start listing out all of the S3 buckets within your AWS (Amazon Web Services) account.
+At ChaosSearch, we give you the ability to make more of your Cloud object storage infrastructure by turning into an elastic cluster.
+The first step in doing so is following the recommended set-up to start the creation of your IAM Role and Policy which will allow us to start listing out all of the Cloud object storage buckets within your AWS (Amazon Web Services) / GCP (Google Cloud Platform) account.

-Discovery is the first step in understanding all of the files that are stored in your S3 bucket(s).
+Discovery is the first step in understanding all of the files that are stored in your Cloud object storage bucket(s).
 When Discovery starts you will begin to see the different fields populate and update as we continue to understand the contents of the bucket.
 Items we will list out are:

 - Total # of Files